R-Sandor/GuassianMatrixSolver/README.md

 }

-//2)In the real world I would double check all the files are well formed
+> 2)In the real world I would double check all the files are well formed
 //That is that our columns do not change size in the middle of the file.
 //In this case I will opt to make the assumption that the user is responsible for
 //maintaining dimensions.
-//3) With that out the way we can start working on some of fun matrix solving!
+> 3) With that out the way we can start working on some of fun matrix solving!
 //Also need to check if the file exist. if (!matrixFile)
 {
 	cout << "Error, check file path" << endl;
 }

-//Pivot
+> Pivot

 for (int i = 0; i < matrix.size())
 {